 Overview

-forecastdom provides a comprehensive suite of forecast evaluation tests organized around the taxonomy proposed by Li, Liao, and Quaedvlieg (2022):
+forecastdom collects forecast evaluation tests under the taxonomy of Li, Liao, and Quaedvlieg (2022):

 |---|---|---|